louane20/Bandit-WriteUp/bandit26/README.md

 :set shell=/bin/bash
 ````

-- then use subshell using this command
+- then use subshell to list the directory contents using this command
 ````
 :ls!
 ````